 She is a Japanese woman the first person in the world to have received a cornea transplant obtained from induced pluripotent cells (iPS).
 An incredible leap forward for medicine.

-A team from Osaka University in Japan performed the first cornea transplant in history made with reprogrammed stem cells.
+A team from Osaka University in Japan has performed the first corneal transplant in history using reprogrammed stem cells.

 Until now corneal transplantation was only possible by obtaining the cornea from deceased donors.
-In Japan alone, there are 1600 people awaiting transplantation and a chronic shortage of corneas suitable for donation (partly due to the higher average age of citizens).
+In Japan alone there are 1600 people waiting for transplants and a chronic shortage of corneas suitable for donation (partly due to the higher average age of citizens).

 This new surgical method will help millions of people.